qaware/cloud-native-weather-golang/docs/README.md

-# Cloud-native Experience Lab Workshop
+# Cloud-native Experience Lab Workshop (for Golang)

-This lab will focus on the development and deploment of the Cloud-native weather service application in Golang.
+This lab will focus on the development and deployment of the Cloud-native weather service application in Golang.
 It will take you through the relevant phases and tasks reuired to go from source code to a fully deployed application on an integration environment.